3. Domain-Driven Design – Domain Model

 Note that we have laid out the Position entity below and to the right of the Brokerage Account.
 This has no "official" meaning in domain modeling, but this vertical orientation helps to suggest a parent-child relationship.
 A good layout can aid in understanding the domain.
 I recommend that you pay extra attention to it.
 A bad layout can cause unnecessary confusion.
 For example, putting Position above Brokerage Account would reduce the clarity of the diagram.
 When two entities are peers, you may want to show them side-by-side.

-The diagram above shows one-to-many relationships.
-Other common relationships are one-to-one and many-to-many.
-Looking at other domains for example, Country to Capital is a one-to-one relationship, whereas Student to Course is a many-to-many relationship.
+While the diagram above shows one-to-many relationships, you can also have one-to-one and many-to-many relationships.
+For example, Country to Capital is a one-to-one relationship, whereas Student to Course is a many-to-many relationship.

 Value Objects